jornada-im/JEDS/index.md

-**Welcome to the Jornada Ecological Statistics Tutorials, or JEST!** Our aim is to teach introductory and intermediate statistics to Jornada researchers using accessible methods and relatable data.
+## Welcome to the Jornada Ecological Statistics Tutorials

+Our aim is to teach introductory and intermediate statistics to Jornada researchers using accessible methods and relatable data.

 ## Setting up your environment